jakemath/Blockchain-ETL/README.md

 ### Quickstart - Containerized
 Ensure you have the latest versions of `docker` & `docker-compose` on your machine.

-Move into the project directory and run the containers:
+Move into the project directory and run the containers
 ```bash
 cd ~/Crypto-ETL
 bash run.sh